STAT545-UBC-hw-2018-19/hw04-xcct2012/README.md

 *Prompt II*

 Make a tibble with one row per year and columns for life expectancy for two or more countries.

+**Data joining**

+*Prompt I*

+Create a second dataframe looking at the country capitals and explore the join functions using this and the 'gapminder' dataframes.